anneroemer/anneroemer/README.md

 ### Hello world! 👋

-I am a junior frontend developer at Septima.
+Frontend developer at Septima.

-Originally I am from a small town in nothern Jutland - currently I am living in Nørrebro, Copenhagen.
+Originally from a small town in nothern Jutland - currently living in Nørrebro, Copenhagen.

 Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/anne-r%C3%B8mer-4606b2170/